SUN1031/SUN1031.github.io/index.md

 ### Why "Bezalel's Craft"?

-The name comes from the image of a craftsman who brings designs to life through skill and care.
-Bezalel was known as a builder who transformed ideas into tangible work, and that spirit resonates with how I approach engineering.
+The name of this site is inspired by the Biblical craftsman Bezalel.
+He was an builder who transformed ideas into tangible work, and that spirit resonates with how I approach engineering.

 I see technology as a form of craftsmanship: understanding materials, tools, and principles, then shaping them into something meaningful.
 Each project is an opportunity to learn, refine, and create with intention.